spinnylights/vulkan-notes/vulkan_notes.md

 most significant other field is <code><a href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkRenderPass.html">VkRenderPass</a>
 renderPass</code>, which defines what render passes the framebuffer is _compatible with_.
-We'll define what that means shortly, as render pass compatibility is a general concept that graphics pipelines also need to adhere to.
+We'll define what that means a bit later, as render pass compatibility is a general concept that graphics pipelines also need to adhere to.

-Goodness gracious, I'm sorry this section is so abstract.
-We have to start burrowing into render passes somewhere.
-At least this part features something we're familiar with ("image views").

 [`VkFrameBufferCreateInfo`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkFramebufferCreateInfo.html)
 also has `uint32_t` fields `width`, `height`, and `layers` that